Eurovision 2025 Odds & Betting

 5. Sky Bet – Bet 5p, Get £30 in Free Bets

 Rivalling CopyBet for the best current sign up offer in the UK is Sky Bet, who always offer great coverage at Eurovision.
 By placing a bet of just 5p you will unlock £30 in free bets, which you can use on a number of different Eurovision betting markets.
-What makes Sky Bet such an appealing choice for Eurovision is the fact that they are offering odds boosts on a number of different bets, such as the UK and Ireland to finish in the top 10, at 8/1.
+What makes Sky Bet such an appealing choice for Eurovision is the fact that they are offering odds boosts on a number of different bets, such as the UK to finish in the top 10, at 10/1.

 How To Place A Bet On Eurovision